warg-void/wolf-docs/docs/examples/mnist.md

 E = \frac{1}{2} \sum (t - y)^2
 $$

-You might notice that there is another possible loss function for classification, the sigmoid loss function.
+You might notice that there is another possible loss function for classification, the cross-entropy loss function.
 But in this case mse loss is sufficient enough.

 The neural net will do backpropogation to calculate dE/dw for each weight.
 Then, the step function will actually update the weights according to stochastic gradient descent:
 $$ \textbf{w} \leftarrow \textbf{w} - \eta \nabla E_n(\textbf{w})  $$